bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d5.md

 #### Press Register

-This time the user selects the option to register on the client.
-The client requires an identifier to identify itself to the server during the registration process.
+This time the user selects the option to register on the receiver.
+The receiver requires an identifier to identify itself to the server during the registration process.
 It requests this from the tag service by making a POST request to the `/registration_key` endpoint, sending back the `grant_scope` and `grant_token` from the previous response.